 Unlike a number of Sixth form colleges, we also offer an impressive range of enrichment and social activities.
 There are opportunities to play many different sports, to take part in drama and theatre and music, to participate in activities such as the Duke of Edinburgh Award Scheme or debating, or to take part in study trips and sports tours abroad; and all this is done as part of our normal curriculum offer!
-In addition, our Head Sixth form is currently working on a number of new initiatives that will foster a greater sense of responsibility and maturity in our students and allow them to feel better prepared for life beyond school.
+In addition, we offer a number of new activities that foster a greater sense of responsibility and maturity in our students and allow them to feel better prepared for life beyond school.